-The policy aims to motivate the workforce and enable the Bank to attract and retain employees with integrity, ability, experience and skill to deliver the Bank's strategy; Promote compliance with global regulatory trends and governance requirements, with emphasis on long-term sustainability; Align individual rewards with the Bank's performance, the interests of its shareholders, and a prudent approach to risk management, whilst ensuring that remuneration arrangements are equitable, transparent, well communicated, easily understood, aligned with the interest of shareholders and adequately disclosed.
+The policy aims to motivate the workforce and enable the Bank attract and retain employees with integrity, ability, experience and skills to deliver the Bank's strategy; Promote compliance with global regulatory trends and governance requirements, with emphasis on long-term sustainability; Align individual rewards with the Bank's performance, the interests of its shareholders, and a prudent approach to risk management, whilst ensuring that remuneration arrangements are equitable, transparent, well communicated, easily understood, aligned with the interest of shareholders and adequately disclosed.

-The guiding principles that underpin the Bank's remuneration policy includes:
+The guiding principles that underpin the staff remuneration policy include:

-a)Remuneration and reward strategies are set at levels that enable the Bank attract, motivate and retain the right skills required to efficiently manage the operations and growth of the business;

-b)Performance goals are aligned to shareholder 's interest and ensures that the Board makes prudent decisions in deploying the Bank's resources to generate sustainable growth;

-c)The Bank's performance-based incentive programs are aligned to individual performance and the overall performance of the Bank.
+- (i) Remuneration and reward strategies are set at levels that enable the Bank attract, motivate and retain employees with the skills required to efficiently manage the operations and growth of the business; - (ii) Performance goals are aligned to shareholders' interests and ensures that the Board makes prudent decisions in deploying the Bank's resources to generate sustainable growth; - (iii) The Bank's performance-based incentive programs are aligned to individual performance and the overall performance of the Bank.
 This approach drives a high performance culture that rewards individual contributions and the achievement of business results that enhance shareholder value.

-Furthermore, the Bank is in compliance with the provisions of the existing pension law, the Pension Reform Act, 2014 (the Act) and meets its statutory obligations to all employees as provided in the Act.
+Furthermore, the Bank complies with the provisions of the existing pension law, the Pension Reform Act, 2014 (the Act) and meets its statutory obligations to all employees as provided in the Act.